The List of Usher Albums in Order of Release

 How many albums does Usher have?

-The discography of American singer Usher has released eight studio albums, ten compilation albums, eight extended plays, and 80 singles
+The discography of American singer Usher has released nine studio albums, ten compilation albums, eight extended plays, and 81 singles.

 All Usher Albums in Order: Check Out The List of Usher Albums in Order of Release Here!